 - 1. Please provide any additional information and/or comment(s) you may have on the above-mentioned allegations. - 2.
-Please provide updated and comprehensive information on the decision taken in which members of Indigenous Peoples and people of African descent communities of the North Caribbean Coast Autonomous Region (NCCAR) and South Caribbean Coast Autonomous Region (SCCAR) of Nicaragua were not invited to participate in the 34th and 35th meetings organized by the Board of Directors of the Green Climate Fund.
-Please provide information on whether these members were invited to participate in the 36th meeting with respect to the Final Report submitted by the Independent Redress Mechanism. - 3.
-Please explain the reasons for the decision to finance the Bio-CLIMA project amid allegations of violations of the collective and individual rights of Indigenous Peoples to life, land, territories and natural resources of the NCCAR and SCCAR. - 4.
-Please provide information on the evaluations of the case C-0006-Nicaragua Bio-CLIMA regarding non-compliance with the Green Climate Fund policies and procedures.
-In particular, please provide information on the publication of the Final Compliance Evaluation Report having been made almost a year after its issuance by the Independent Redress Mechanism. - 5.
-Please provide information on the human rights due diligence policies and processes established by the Green Climate Fund to identify, prevent, mitigate and account for how they address their human rights impacts, in accordance with the UN Guiding Principles on Business on Human Rights.

-- 6. Please provide information on how its grievance mechanism is in line with the effectiveness criteria of the UN Guiding Principles on Business and Human Rights, including in terms of transparency and how the findings issued by IRM are incorporated into the project governance and implementation. - 7.
-Please provide information regarding the measures taken by the Green Climate Fund to ensure coherence between its projects and actions, including with the private sector, and international commitments on climate change and respect for human rights.
+Please explain the reasons for the decision to finance the Bio-CLIMA project amid allegations of violations of the collective and individual rights of Indigenous Peoples to life, land, territories and natural resources of the NCCAR and SCCAR.
+In particular, please provide information on the Independent Redress Mechanism's conclusion concerning violations of the Green Climate Fund (GCF) safeguards and procedures; the lack of compliance with the due diligence requirements of the GCF's environmental and social safeguards; as well as its Indigenous Peoples policy. - 3.
+Please provide information on whether the Global Environment Facility has conducted cultural, environmental and social impact assessments of the potential impacts of the Bio-CLIMA project on the affected Indigenous Peoples and people of African descent.
+If affirmative, please provide details, date and outcome of such assessments. - 6.
+Please provide information on the human rights due diligence policies and processes established by the GEF to identify, prevent, mitigate and account for how they address their human rights impacts, in accordance with the UN Guiding Principles on Business on Human Rights. - 5.
+Please provide information on how GEF provides for or cooperate in remediation of any human rights harms it has caused or contributed to and whether it has established an operational-level grievance mechanism in line with the effectiveness criteria of the UN Guiding Principles on Business and Human Rights. - 6.
+Please provide information regarding the measures taken by GEF to ensure coherence between its projects and actions regarding international commitments on climate change and respect for human rights.